Civil Engineering (B.S.)

 Transportation Systems Emphasis: Learn how to effectively move people and goods through interconnected air, land and marine transportation systems.

-Water Resources Engineering: Gain specialized education in the movement and behavior of surface and subsurface water and their interaction with each and other and with natural and manmade conditions.
+Water Resources Engineering: Gain specialized education in the movement and behavior of surface and subsurface water and their interaction with each other and with natural and manmade conditions.

 - Business Administration